Creating a relative date slicer and filter in Power BI

 You can use the relative date slicer just like any other slicer.
 Create a slicer visual for your report and then select a date value for the Field value.
 In the following image, we selected the OrderDate field.

 Select the slicer on your canvas and then the carat in the upper-right corner of the slicer visual.
-If the visual has date data, the menu will display the option for Relative.
+If the visual has date data, the menu displays the option for Relative.

 For the relative date slicer, select Relative.

 For the first setting in the relative date slicer, you have the following choices:

 The second (middle) setting in the relative date slicer lets you enter a number to define the relative date range.